What is affiliation establishment?

 It should be noted that the rules for establishing the affiliation are not included in the Nationality Law, but in the Civil Code and Civil Registry Code, and have varied over the years, being dispersed also in other diplomas, so a superficial knowledge of the current law will not help.

-It can also happen that during the process, the Registry Office may consider that the affiliation is not established, although, in fact, it is perfectly established and the Applicant without knowledge of the Portuguese law in force at the time of his birth cannot argue in order to successfully complete his process.
+It can also happen that during the process, the Registry Office may consider that the affiliation is not established, although it is perfectly established and the Applicant without knowledge of the Portuguese law in force at the time of his birth cannot argue to complete his process.